Zenika/feedzback/docs-source/docs/technical-guides/client/firebase-hosting.md

 The deployment is handled by Circle-CI, but let's understand how it actually works.

-Assuming the client app has been built with the `ng build` command.
+Assuming the client app has been built with the `npm run build:dev` command (equivalent to the `ng build` command with some options).
 The built artefact is then available in the `dist/client/browser` directory.

 ## `.firebaserc`